lockss/lockss.github.io/software/manual/installing/docker.md

 ## Reconfiguring Docker

-This section describes what to do when Docker needs to be reconfigured according to one of the sections above.
+This section describes what to do when Docker needs to be reconfigured. **You do not need to do anything unless one of the sections above sends you here.**

 Edit or create the `/etc/docker/daemon.json` file and input the required key-value pairs in a JSON object, separated by commas, typically one per line for clarity.
 Example: